Complete Guide to Seattle’s Best Beaches (Top 16 Beaches)

 Green Lake is one of the Seattle’s most popular urban, green spaces.
 There is a 2.8-mile paved loop around the lake, which is extremely popular for pedestrians and cyclists alike.
 During the summer, you’ll see lots of sunbathers in the grassy areas.

-There is a beach at this park.
+There is a beach at Green Lake Park.
 It has a local reputation as unclean for swimmers, but there have been recent studies suggesting that rumor may be exaggerated.
-(See an article about it here.)
 I personally have never gone swimming at Green Lake, but I have very much enjoyed walking around its beaches!

 13. Fremont Canal Park